cjbarrie/academictwitteR/README.md

 NOTE: the name of the package is likely to soon change!

-## DEMO
+## Demo

 Getting tweets of specified users via `get_user_tweets()`.
 This function captures tweets for a particular user or set of users and collects tweets between specified date ranges, avoiding rate limits by sleeping between calls.
+A call may look like:

 ```{r}